abirkel/maccel-rpm-builder/README.md

 ## Package Verification

-All packages are signed using **Sigstore keyless signing** for enhanced security and transparency.
+All packages are signed using **Sigstore signing** for enhanced security and transparency.

 ### Quick Verification